themanual/blog/_posts/2014-09-11-kickstarter-the-manual-everywhere.md

 ---
 layout: post

-title: We’re launching a Kickstarter!
+title: We’re Launching a Kickstarter!
 synopsis: We’re building an open, uncopyrighted web edition, as well as ebooks and audiobooks.
 And we’re using Kickstarter to do it.
 picture: "the-manual-everywhere.png"
 category: Announcement